Skip to main content

 It is used to diagnose a variety of nerve and muscle disorders, including:

-How does EMG and NCS work?
+How does an EMG and NCS test work?

 An EMG tests muscles and nerves for abnormal patterns of electrical activity.
 This test only measures muscle activity, so it is often done along with an NCS test – a study that goes beyond observation and stimulates your nerves with small bursts of energy.
 An EMG test can detect peripheral nerve damage and can tell if a muscle is truly weak or if you just aren’t using it because of pain.